DevOpsWithMike/kubernetes-cluster-multipass-ansible/README.md

-# How to deploy a Kubernetes cluster with Kubeadm, multipass and Ansible
+# How to deploy a Kubernetes cluster with Kubeadm, Multipass and Ansible
-Create a kubernetes cluster from scratch with [multipass](https://multipass.run/install) virtual machines and [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+Create a Kubernetes cluster from scratch with [multipass](https://multipass.run/install) virtual machines and [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).